ernestkorir/partyManagement/README.md

 on Food preferences and the number of people coming to the Party?.This would be great!!

 ## Features
+Some of the features are: <br>

 • Food Preferences option will be provided to the Guests  <br>
 • Number of guests coming for the Party  <br>
 • Better management for parties and functions.  <br>
 • Timing and Venue will be provided through Google Maps  <br>
 • The dress code can be added for the party  <br>

+The features are not limited but open for future improvements.

 ## How to run this project
 First clone the project by running the following command:  <br>